 The U.S. Internal Revenue Service has announced the lifetime gift tax exemption for 2018.
 Notably, estate and gift tax exemptions are now considered unified exemptions.
 This means that they are now grouped together, whereas in past years there were two separate estate tax and gift tax exemptions.
 Unified exemptions are taken into consideration when calculating your total lifetime gift tax exemptions.

 As of 2018, the lifetime gift tax exemption rules not including indexing for inflation are as follows:

-You can gift up to $5.6 million tax-free throughout the course of your life OR you can leave up to $5.6 million as a tax-free gift to be disbursed after your death.
-This figure is increased to $11.2 million if you opt to give as a couple.
+You can gift up to $11.2 million tax-free as an individual throughout the course of your life OR you can leave up to $11.2 million as a tax-free gift to be disbursed after your death.
+This figure is increased to $22.4 million if you opt to give as a couple.
 The amount is actually reflective of inflation indexing and will go up incrementally over the next new years.
 On January 1.
 2026, the exemption levels roll back to 2017 levels, a rather big drop.

 This is the current lifetime gift tax exemption.
 Individuals are tasked with tracking (and reporting) gifts over the course of their lifetime, so this is an issue you’ll certainly want to explore with your tax or financial advisor.